 About the course

-Graduates move to postdoctoral research positions both in Oxford, across the UK and internationally (50%), to medicine (25%), and to medical charities and other professional organisations (25%).
+After completion of their doctoral training, graduates of the Department of Oncology progress to postdoctoral research positions in Oxford, elsewhere in the UK or internationally (around 50%), to study medicine (around 25%), or to employment in medical charities and other professional organisations (around 25%).

 Changes to the course